 Professor John McLachlan

 John McLachlan is a graduate of Glasgow University, and gained his PhD at the Middlesex Hospital Medical School.
 He is an embryologist by background, and has published extensively in development, with papers in Nature, Proceedings of the Royal Society and Development.
 His last paper in this area, on human sex determination, was featured in Nature Update and in the international news media.
-He also produced an award-winning undergraduate textbook on medical embryology.
+He also produced an undergraduate textbook on medical embryology which was short-listed for the BUPA Prize for Medical Writing.

-From 1995 onwards, he began to focus on educational roles, especially in assessment and in e-learning.
+From 1995 onwards, he began to focus on educational roles, both in terms of educational leadership and management, and also in educational research, especially in assessment and in e-learning.
 In 1999, he was invited to join the Scottish Medical Dean’s Curriculum Group and the Scottish Qualification Authority.
 In 2001, he was appointed Director of Phase 1 at the new Peninsula Medical School, where he developed and introduced the first two years of the course, admitting the first students in September 2002.
 In 2003, he was awarded a National Teaching Fellowship, and a Personal Chair in Medical Education.
 In this year, he was also Raine Distinguished Visiting Professor at the University of Western Australia.

-In 2005, he moved to Durham University, where he is Professor of Medical Education and Associate Dean for Undergraduate Medicine.
-He also advises the General Medical Council on revalidation and on the assessment of overseas doctors.
+In 2005, he moved to Durham University, where he is Professor of Medical Education and was formerly Associate Dean for Undergraduate Medicine.
+He advises the General Medical Council on selection and on the assessment of overseas doctors, the Health Care Professions Council on professionalism, and the Department of Health, and Scottish Government, on professionalism in health care.
+He is an elected Board Member of the United Kingdom Clinical Aptitude Test Consortium, and a member of the United Kingdom Foundation Office Rules Group.

-John is an External Examiner for the Undergraduate Medical courses at Dundee and Birmingham.
+John is currently an External Examiner for the Undergraduate Medical Programme at Birmingham.

 A major research focus is the measurement of professionalism, and in particular the relationship between conscientiousness and professionalism.
 Conscientiousness is a relatively stable trait, which it is possible to measure objectively and quantitatively at relatively low cost compared to other approaches to measurement of professionalism.
-Currently he is working with the Health Professions Council and the Scottish Government in exploring measurements and meanings of professionalism, and with the UK Department of Health with regard to the revalidation of doctors practicing in the UK.
+Associated with measurement are issues of selection, including selection for medical school, for Foundation places, and for specialty training.

 Medicine, Pharmacy and Health, School of